 - 1. Shut off the circuit breakers that power the ceiling unit and condensing unit. - 2.
-Remove the ceiling grille by prying open the two (2) retaining clips.
-Allow the grille to swing down and away from the unit.

-- 3. Loosen and remove the condensate drain pan retaining screw at the hinged end of the unit.
-Set aside to reinstall once the drain has been cleaned. - 4.
+Remove the diffuser by pulling down on the assembly to disengage the magnets. - 3.
+Loosen and remove the condensate drain pan retaining screw at the hinged end of the unit.
+Set aside to re-install once the drain has been cleaned. - 4.
 Remove the condensate drain pan by swinging it down and away from the slot at the end of the pan.
 Take caution as there may be residual condensate in the pan.
 Have a bucket ready to empty the pan once the retaining screw is removed from the ceiling unit.